Eating Like a Greek Could Help You Get Pregnant

-Women who follow a Mediterranean-style diet high in vegetables, vegetable oils, fish and beans are more likely increase their chances of getting pregnant, according to dietitians at Loyola University Health System.
+Following a Mediterranean-style diet high in vegetables, vegetable oils, fish and beans could increase your chances of getting pregnant, according to dietitians at Loyola University Health System.

 Brooke Schantz, who was involved in the study, told potential moms-to-be what they already know: “Establishing a healthy eating pattern,” she said, “and weight is a good first step for women who are looking to conceive.
 Not only will a healthy diet and lifestyle potentially help with fertility, but it also may influence fetal well-being and reduce the risk of complications during pregnancy.”
 And according to the National Infertility Association, more than thirty percent of infertility is due to the fact that women are over, or under, weight.
 The two weight extremes actually cause a shift in hormones that likely affect ovulation.

 So, now for what you didn’t know.
 Schantz and her team of researchers said that you can follow a few tasty nutritional tips in the kitchen and when you’re dining out to help boost your chances of conception.
 As for what to eat, you should:

 Reduce your intake of animal proteins and add more vegetable proteins to your diet

 Think: less red meat, more asparagus, cauliflower, brussel sprouts, artichokes, sweetcorn and watercress.
 And if you’re thinking like a true Greek, more vegetable proteins means more feta and a few extra grape leaves.